Marmare314/lemmify/README.md

-# Theoremify
+# Lemmify

-Theoremify is a library for typesetting mathematical theorems in typst.
+Lemmify is a library for typesetting mathematical theorems in typst.
 It aims to be easy to use while trying to be as flexible and idiomatic as possible.
 This means that the interface might change with updates